-AIB/the Group: The Issuer is a wholly-owned subsidiary of AIB.
-See Description of the Group.
+The Group: See Description of the Group.
+The Issuer is a member of the Group as a wholly-owned subsidiary of AIB Bank which is a wholly-owned subsidiary of AIB Group plc.

 Programme Description: Mortgage Covered Securities Programme.

 Risk Factors: There are risk factors that may affect the Issuer's ability to fulfil its obligations under Securities issued under the Programme.
 In addition, there are risk factors which are material for the purpose of assessing the other risks associated with Securities issued under the